NeurodataWithoutBorders/pynwb/docs/source/validation.rst

     --no-cached-namespace
                           Don't use the cached namespace.

-  use --nspath to validate against an extension.
-If --ns is not specified, validate against all namespaces in namespace file.
+  If --ns is not specified, validate against all namespaces in the NWB file.

+Validation against a namespace that is not cached within the schema is not currently possible but is a planned feature.